-The Chancery Court noted that there is no doubt that Wave hoped it would be able to upgrade the profit from the Subject Systems just like it had from other acquisitions in the past.

-However, the valuation procedure employed by the Wave analyst assumed that Wave would be able to replicate its past successes.
-In that regard, the valuation analyst used the growth rates from the previous successful Wave acquisitions to estimate the future cash flow of the Subject Systems.
+The Chancery Court noted that there is no doubt that WaveDivision hoped it would be able to upgrade the profit from the Subject Systems as it had from other acquisitions in the past.
+The valuation procedure employed by the WaveDivision analyst assumed that WaveDivision would be able to replicate its past successes.
+In that regard, the valuation analyst used the growth rates from the previous successful WaveDivision acquisitions to estimate the future cash flow of the Subject Systems.

 The Chancery Court expressed concern that this approach extrapolated continued success from a small sample size, and the analysis was not based on anything specifically related to the Subject Systems.
+However, the Chancery Court took no further action on this issue.